ABOUT THIS PERFORMANCE

 ABOUT THE ARTISTS

-Derek Menchan, cello
+Derek Menchan, cello and bass

 Cellist Derek Menchan was trained in his native Florida and at the Manhattan School.
 There he earned a Master’s degree with Olga Rostropovich and was awarded the Pablo Casals Award for Musical Accomplishment and Human Endeavor.
 He continued his studies informally through extended mentoring relationships with legendary cellists Janos Starker and Harvey Shapiro.
 Menchan has concertized as a soloist and chamber musician extensively throughout the United States, Canada, and Europe, and has had world premieres of his own arrangements and compositions in celebrated halls across the country.